 Best Overall: Anolon Copper Nouvelle Cast Aluminum Frying Pan

 Build quality: The Anolon Copper Nouvelle is, in our opinion, the best frying pan in the nonstick category.
 It is actually an unbelievable deal.
 Its cast aluminum side walls conduct heat really well, but it also has a disc on the bottom made of aluminum, copper and stainless.
 It has a half millimeter of copper, which is enough to make a significant difference in performance vs. similarly priced frying pans.
 (All-Clad Copper Core has just under a millimeter at about 0.9, but for a significantly higher cost.)

 The heavy disk along with the cast aluminum will also help the pan resist warping (unlike many thin, inexpensive nonstick pans).

 Look at those impressive layers on the bottom of this pan: magnetic stainless, aluminum, copper, aluminum--for some of the best heating properties you'll find at this price point.

-Nonstick Properties: This skillet is PTFE (the generic term for Teflon).
+Nonstick Properties: This frying pan is PTFE (the generic term for Teflon).
 As such, it's not going to last you more than a few years, and it should be used carefully: no high heat, no metal utensils, no scrubby pads, no aerosol cooking spray, and no using the dishwasher.

-We aren't huge fans of nonstick pans--they should never be your primary pan--but for eggs and other delicate and sticky foods, this is a really, really great performing pan; again, probably the best skillet at its price--or really, in the world of nonstick, one of the best skillets at any price.
+We aren't huge fans of nonstick pans--they should never be your primary pan--but for eggs and other delicate and sticky foods, this is a really, really great performing pan; again, probably the best frying pan at its price--or really, in the world of nonstick, one of the best pans at any price.

-Induction compatible: The bottom disc not only adds to the heft and heating properties, it also makes this cast aluminum skillet induction-compatible.
+Induction compatible: The bottom disc not only adds to the heft and heating properties, it also makes this cast aluminum frying pan induction-compatible.

 Pros: Great heating properties and build quality at any price point, but especially at this price point.